PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 <img src='images_vscode/img_061.png' alt='img_061' width='450'/>

-The notebook can also be exported to pdf so it can later be printed:
+The notebook can also be exported to pdf (which uses TeX) so it can later be printed:

 <img src='images_vscode/img_059.png' alt='img_059' width='450'/>

-TeX can be added to matplotlib plots.
+TeX can also be added to matplotlib plots.
 To test it is working create a new notebook file and add the three cells:

 ```python
 import numpy as np